Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Retrospective Analysis

 The HECO bridge had 73 unusual transactions.
 One was a very suspicious unbacked bridge transaction minting \$5\mil of USDT on the HECO chain (HECO \#1 in Table~\ref{tab:xaction-hashes}).
 The remaining 72, totaling over \$36\mil, involved withdrawals to an address labeled ``HECO recovery''.
 The label suggests benign intent such as rescuing funds trapped in the bridge, but the activity is also consistent with a rug pull.

 Other cases suggest seemingly careless operational practices.
-In particular, Harmony had 43 bridge transactions that violated the invariant in a variety of different ways.
+In particular, Harmony had 43 bridge transactions that violated the invariant in different ways.
 Eight double-spending bridge transactions (e.g., Harmony \#1 in Table~\ref{tab:xaction-hashes}) used the same deposit to release tokens twice (though only resulting in a profit of a few hundred USD).
 Thirty-two had indecipherable data: it was not possible to decode the deposit function name, function input, and some events (thus preventing verification of the deposit).
-One bridge transaction minted piggybankone tokens on Harmony chain referencing a non-existing deposit.
+One bridge transaction minted tokens on Harmony chain referencing a non-existent deposit.
 And two had withdrawal amounts that were smaller than the deposits, perhaps caused by undocumented fees or errors.
-Considering the specific mechanism used by the Harmony bridge, where a privileged submitter key was submitting transactions that it should not have, and the fact that some double-spending transactions had amounts different than what was deposited, these incidents suggest that Harmony had issues operating securely and correctly.
+Considering the specific mechanism used by the Harmony bridge, where a privileged submitter key submitted transactions that it should not have, it suggests that Harmony had issues operating securely and correctly.